Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 - 24/7 local operator support in South Korea

-- 8 nights’ hotel accommodation as specified
+- 8 nights’ hotel accommodation

 - Daily breakfasts at hotels